Metempsychosis -- full rpg ruleset -- work in progress

 Paralyzed* -partial paralysis falls under crippled category.
 Full paralysis is conscious loss of all action for duration of effect.

-Petrified/Frozen* -- a transformation of the body into stone or any other solid material, such as ice or glass
+Petrified/Frozen* -- Partial petrification falls under crippled category.
+A transformation of the body into stone or any other solid material, such as ice or glass.

 Mutation -- some spells, exposure to chaos, and sicknesses cause mutations, such as growing tentacles, an extra head, animal parts, etc.